by Lynn Grodzki, LCSW, MCC

 Oh, the power of a single word.

 Here’s how to find the right WOTY for yourself and your practice that can really set your intention for this new year.
-Then I will show you how to make it actionable.
+Then let me show you how to take the steps that will make it actionable.

-What do you want most to achieve this year?
-How big of a challenge will you accept?
-Just like a racer in a speedy car poised to go around a track, choosing the right word starts your engine toward reaching the goal.
+Just like a racer in a speedy car poised to go around a track, choosing the right word starts your engine toward reaching your dearest goal.
+It sustains your progress, helping you to stay motivated, giving you just enough fuel to keep going all year.

 Here is an important caveat: I know there is a big difference between choosing a word versus knowing how to achieve it.
 Of course there is effort and work involved.
 No problem, we will also deal with the strategy and action required.